-One of the constitutive forms of NOS was originally characterized in endothelial cells and was therefore known as endothelial NOS (eNOS), while the other constitutive form, originally characterized in neurons, was known as neuronal NOS (nNOS).
+One of the constitutive forms was originally characterized in endothelial cells and was therefore known as endothelial NOS (eNOS), while the other constitutive form, originally characterized in neurons was known as neuronal NOS (nNOS).
 These two isoforms have been found to be distributed more widely than originally thought.
-The eNOS is found in the caveoli of endothelial cells and is activated following cholinergic stimulation and the consequent increase of intracellular calcium.
-This produces NO, which diffuses to overlying smooth muscle and activates GC, converting GTP to cGMP, which produces vasodilatation.9 nNOS is found in the cerebellum and various regions of the cerebral cortex and also in various ganglion cells of the autonomic nervous system.
-Large numbers of nNOS-containing neurons were also found in the hypothalamus, particularly in the paraventricular nucleus (PVN) and supraoptic nuclei (SON), with axons projecting to the ME and neural lobe, which also contains large amounts of nNOS.10 Because of this distribution in the hypothalamus in regions that contain peptidergic neurons that control pituitary hormone secretion, we studied the role of NO in the hypothalamic-pituitary axis.
+The eNOS is found in the caveoli of endothelial cells and is activated following cholinergic stimulation and the consequent increase of intracellular calcium, producing NO, which diffuses to overlying smooth muscle, and activates GC converting GTP to cGMP, which produces vasodilatation 9. nNOS is found in the cerebellum and various regions of the cerebral cortex and also in various ganglion cells of the autonomic nervous system.
+Large number of nNOS-containing neurons were also found in the hypothalamus, particularly in the paraventricular nucleus (PVN) and supraoptic nuclei (SON) with axons projecting to the ME and neural lobe, which also contains large amount of nNOS.

+10 Because of this distribution in the hypothalamus in regions that contain peptidergic neurons that control pituitary hormone secretion, we studied the role of NO in the hypothalamic-pituitary axis.

-Role of NO in the Hypothalamic-Pituitary Axis during Infection
+Role of NO in the hypothalamic-pituitary axis during infection

-As was previously described, the hypothalamic-pituitary response to infection can be mimicked by the intravenous or intraperitoneal (i.p.) injection of bacterial LPS.
-There is a rapid increase in plasma ACTH and prolactin (PRL) within a few minutes, accompanied by a rapid inhibition of luteinizing hormone (LH) and thyroid-stimulating hormone.11 Growth hormone secretion is stimulated in humans but not in rats.4 Also, LPS causes the induction of cytokine synthesis and release from cells of the immune system.
-The first cytokine to be released in the rat and in large quantities is TNF- α , which apparently causes the induction of IL-1 synthesis and release, which in turn induces secretion of IL-6.12 Because the response of the pituitary hormones occurs within a few minutes, it is obvious that the secretion of cytokines from immune cells in the periphery cannot be responsible for the immediate alterations in pituitary hormone secretion triggered by LPS.
-Our research demonstrated that i.p. injection of LPS induced IL-1ß and iNOS mRNA in the brain, anterior pituitary, and pineal glands.
-The induction of both mRNAs occurred in the meninges, the choroids plexus, the circumventricular organs (such as the subfornical organ and the ME), and in the parvocellular neurons of the PVN and arcuate nucleus, areas of particular interest since they contain the hypothalamic-releasing and inhibiting hormone producing neurons and also other neurotransmitters controlled by NO. The greatest induction of iNOS occurred in the anterior lobe of the pituitary.8 This massive increase in NO production should further increase the effects of NO to maintain the pattern of hypothalamic hormone secretion already induced by LPS.^{13,14}
+As was previously described, the hypothalamic-pituitary response to infection can be mimicked by the injection of bacterial LPS iv or ip.
+There is a rapid increase in plasma ACTH and prolactin (PRL) within few minutes accompanied by a rapid inhibition of luteinizing hormone (LH) and thyroid-stimulating hormone (TSH).11 Growth hormone (GH) secretion is stimulated in humans but not in rats.4 Also, LPS causes the induction of cytokines synthesis and release from cells of the immune system.
+It has been found that the first cytokine to be released in the rat and in large quantities is TNF- α , that apparently causes the induction of IL-1 synthesis and release that in turn induces secretion of IL-6.12 Since the response of the pituitary hormones occurs within few minutes, it is obvious that the secretion of cytokines from immune cells in the periphery cannot be responsible for the immediate alterations in pituitary hormone secretion triggered by LPS.
+Our research demonstrated that ip injection of LPS induced IL-1 β and iNOS mRNA in the brain, anterior pituitary and pineal glands.
+The induction of both mRNAs occurred in the meninges, the choroids plexus, the circumventricular organs, such as the subfornical organ and the ME and in the parvocellular neurons of the PVN and arcuate nucleus (AN), areas of particular interest since they contain the hypothalamic releasing and inhibiting hormone producing neurons and also other neurotransmitters controlled by NO. The greatest induction of iNOS occurred in the anterior lobe of the pituitary.8 This massive increased in NO production should further increase the effects of NO to maintain the pattern of hypothalamic hormone secretion already induced by LPS.^{13, 14}